GoogleChrome/web.dev/src/site/content/en/blog/kapwing/index.md

 {% Img
    src="image/VbsHyyQopiec0718rMq2kTE1hke2/6MqSyhNqFl23wN3GWKbP.png",
-   alt="Kapwing editor has several templates and capabilities", width="800", height="397"
+   alt="Kapwing's editor has several templates and capabilities", width="800", height="397"
 %}

 This is a YouTube style video, which is common in our app.
-The user does not move very much throughout the clip, so the timelines visual thumbnails are not as useful for navigating between sections.
+The user doesn't move very much throughout the clip, so the timelines visual thumbnails aren't as useful for navigating between sections.
 On the other hand, the audio [waveform](https://en.wikipedia.org/wiki/Waveform) shows peaks and valleys, with the valleys typically corresponding to dead time in the recording.
 If you